 The NIH Centers for Accelerated Innovations (NCAI) are designed to accelerate translation of scientific discovery into commercial products that improve health for patients.
 The NIH has created a nationwide network of three Centers located in Boston, Ohio and California merging the strengths of over two dozen high impact medical research institutions to develop best practices in translating academic innovations into new drugs, devices, and diagnostics.

 The NCAI medical technology accelerator program is a unique public-private partnership with expertise and resources from the federal government, academia, and the private-sector that will change the way discoveries with scientific and commercial potential are identified and developed.

-Cleveland Clinic and its six partner institutions - Case Western Reserve University, The Ohio State University, the University of Cincinnati, Cincinnati Children's Hospital Medical Center, the University of Michigan, and Northwestern University - have established an NIH Center for Accelerated Innovation (NCAI), headquartered at Cleveland Clinic.
-With the ultimate goal of benefitting patients, the Center is significantly increasing the generation of new, products related to priority targets set by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).
+Cleveland Clinic and its six partner institutions - Case Western Reserve University, The Ohio State University, the University of Cincinnati, Cincinnati Children's Hospital Medical Center, the University of Michigan, and Northwestern University - have established an NIH Center for Accelerated Innovations (NCAI), headquartered at Cleveland Clinic.
+With the ultimate goal of benefitting patients, the Center is significantly increasing the generation of new products related to priority targets set by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH).